Skip to Main Content

 Multilingual Communication

 English-speaking ADs in South Africa's primary production language.
-They coordinate across South Africa's multilingual environment and manage the cultural diversity of local crews with professionalism and cultural sensitivity.
+They set up across South Africa's multilingual environment and manage the cultural diversity of local crews with professionalism and cultural sensitivity.

 04.